quantiota/AI-Agent-Farm/README.md

 The Machine Learning Notebook is designed to facilitate machine learning tasks, such as building and training machine learning models, and analyzing data.
 It typically comes pre-configured with popular machine learning frameworks and libraries, and can support a wide range of data formats and sources.

+## Usage

+### Quantitative Finance
+The AI Agent Farm infrastructure can be used in quantitative finance to analyze large amounts of financial data and make predictions using machine learning models.
+With the real-time streaming data source from Coinbase, the QuestDB database, and Grafana, the infrastructure can provide up-to-date and accurate financial data.
+The AutoGPT tool can be used to build and fine-tune machine learning models for financial analysis.

+Using the AI Agent Farm infrastructure, quantitative finance professionals can easily run multiple tasks simultaneously and distribute them across the workers, which maximizes efficiency and reduces downtime.
+The scalability of the infrastructure allows for future growth, ensuring that it can accommodate an increase in demand for AI agents.
+The JupyterHub instance on the GPU server provides access to Python and Julia kernels, making it an ideal tool for financial analysis.

+### Others Fields
+The AI Agent Farm infrastructure can also be used in other fields, such as data science, machine learning, and artificial intelligence research.
+With the ability to run multiple tasks simultaneously and distribute them across the workers

 ## CPU & GPU Serveur Resources